Finding out you’re pregnant can be an incredibly exciting moment, but there are times when seeing those two lines might fill you with apprehension.

 But there are many other factors that medical professionals take into account when advising if you have a high-risk pregnancy or not.

-But if you notice any of the following during your pregnancy, speak with your doctor as soon as you can, just in case:
+If you notice any of the following danger signs during your pregnancy, speak with your doctor as soon as you can:

 - Cramping around baby